nicbou/timeline-old/README.md

 API URL: `/api/backup/rsyncsources`

-This is the best way to turn a set of files into a set of Entries.

 It uses rsync to synchronise files from a local or remote filesystem.
-The files in the backup are then turned into Entries.
+RsyncSource creates incremental backups.
+The files in the latest backup are then turned into Entries.
+Files in older backups are ignored.

-When you create the source, you must supply a password.
-This will be used to copy SSH keys.
-The password is never stored.

-**Required fields:**

-* `host`: hostname of the remote machine (e.g. "home.nicolasbouliane.com" or "localhost")
-* `port`: SSH port on the remote machine (e.g. "22")
-* `user`: SSH user on the remote machine (e.g. "backups")
-* `path`: the path to backup on the remote machine (e.g. "/home/backups")
-* `key`: a unique name for this backup (e.g. "home-server")
-* `max_backups`: how many backup versions to keep.
-If null, old backups are never deleted.
-If "1", only the latest backup is kept.

 The backups are incremental.
-If you don't change any files, you can run a backup 100 times, and it won't use any extra bandwidth or disk space.
+If you don't change any files, you can run a backup 100 times, and it won't use any bandwidth or disk space.
 You can limit how many old backup versions to keep with the `max_backup` option.

 To exclude files from a backup, create `.rsyncignore` files on the source machine.
 The files listed in that file will not be backed up.
-It's a bit like a `.gitignore` file.
+It works like a `.gitignore` file.

-To back up files, but exclude them from the timeline, create `.timelineinclude` files on the source machine.
-If a file is not in the `.timelineinclude` file, it won't appear on the timeline.
+By default, none of the files are included on the timeline.
+To include files on the timeline, create `.timelineinclude` files, and list the files you want to include.

 Here is an example `.rsyncignore` or `.timelineinclude` file:
 ```